AdobeDocs/experience-platform.en/help/destinations/ui/activate-batch-profile-destinations.md

 >
 >Select beta customers can view an improved **[!UICONTROL Mapping]** step which replaces the [Select profile attributes](#select-attributes) step described further above.
 This new **[!UICONTROL Mapping]** step allows you to edit the headers of exported files to any custom names that you desire.
 >
-> Contact your Adobe representative or Customer Care if you would like access to this beta program.
+> The functionality and documentation are subject to change.
+Contact your Adobe representative or Customer Care if you would like access to this beta program.

 In this step, you must select the profile attributes that you want to add to the files exported to the target destination.
 To select profile attributes and identities for export: